library(MsExperiment)

 The importance of having reliable and efficient databases of chemical standards cannot be overlooked and the community is putting a lot of effort on that in terms of data organization, standardization and development of specific software libraries.

-Suppose that our analytical facility told us that they were analysed (with other compounds) in three injections:
+Suppose that our analytical facility told us that they were analyses (with other compounds) in three injections:

 We also know that in negative ion mode all these three molecules, will mainly yield the [M-H]- ion in negative ion mode MS (m/z 577.1352).